-Consideration for sub-fund units submitted for redemption is paid no later than the third day after the order date ("settlement date") unless legal provisions, such as foreign exchange controls or restrictions on capital movements, or other circumstances beyond the control of the Depositary, make it impossible to transfer the redemption amount to the country in which the redemption order has been submitted.
+Consideration for sub-fund units submitted for redemption is paid no later than the third day, for the two sub-funds UBS (Lux) Equity Fund - China Opportunity (USD) and UBS (Lux) Equity Fund - Greater China (USD) no later than the third business day, after the order date ("settlement date") unless legal provisions, such as foreign exchange controls or restrictions on capital movements, or other circumstances beyond the control of the Depositary, make it impossible to transfer the redemption amount to the country in which the redemption order has been submitted.

-If, on the settlement date or any day between the order date and the settlement date, banks in the country of the currency of the relevant unit class are not open for business or the relevant currency is not traded in an interbank settlement system, settlement shall take place on the next day on which these banks are open or these settlement systems are available for transactions in the relevant currency.
+If, on the settlement date or any day between the order date and the settlement date, banks in the country of the currency of the relevant unit class are not open for business or the relevant currency is not traded in an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
+The settlement date can only be a day on which these banks are open or these settlement systems are available for transactions in the relevant currency.

 If the value of a unit class in relation to the total net asset value of a sub-fund has fallen below, or failed to reach, a level that the Board of Directors has fixed as the minimum level for the economically efficient management of a unit class, the Board of Directors may decide that all units in this class are to be redeemed against payment of the redemption price on a business day determined by the Board of Directors.
 Investors of the class/sub-fund concerned shall not have to bear any additional costs or other financial burdens as a result of this redemption.
-Where applicable, the swing pricing principle described in the Section "Net asset value, issue, redemption and conversion price" shall apply.
+Where applicable, the swing pricing principle described in the section "Net asset value, issue, redemption and conversion price" shall apply.